Centro Histórico in Ciudad de México, Mexico — The Valley of Mexico (The Central Highlands)

 Topics.
 This historical marker is listed in these topic lists: Arts, Letters, Music • Charity & Public Work • Science & Medicine.
 A significant historical date for this entry is February 13, 1912.

 Location.
 Marker is missing.
 It was located near 19° 25.77′ N, 99° 8.216′ W. Marker was in Ciudad de México.
 It was in Centro Histórico.
-Marker was at the intersection of Isabela la Católica and Avenida República de El Salvador, on the left when traveling north on Isabela la Católica.
+It was at the intersection of Isabela la Católica and Avenida República de El Salvador, on the left when traveling north on Isabela la Católica.
 Touch for map.
 Marker was at or near this postal address: Isabela la Católica 65, Ciudad de México 06000, Mexico.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within walking distance of this location .
-Lucas Alamán (within shouting distance of this marker); The Printing Press of Antonio Espinosa (within shouting distance of this marker); House of Pedro Romero de Terreros (within shouting distance of this marker); Fencing and Gymnastics Teachers’ School (within shouting distance of this marker); Chapel of the Marquis of Salvatierra (within shouting distance of this marker); The Novitiate of the Convent of Saint Augustine (about 120 meters away, measured in a direct line); Miguel Lerdo de Tejada Library (about 120 meters away); "Paris" Pharmacy (about 150 meters away).
+At least 8 other markers are within walking distance of this location: Lucas Alamán (within shouting distance of this marker); The Printing Press of Antonio Espinosa (within shouting distance of this marker); House of Pedro Romero de Terreros (within shouting distance of this marker); Fencing and Gymnastics Teachers’ School (within shouting distance of this marker); Chapel of the Marquis of Salvatierra (within shouting distance of this marker); The Novitiate of the Convent of Saint Augustine (about 120 meters away, measured in a direct line); Miguel Lerdo de Tejada Library (about 120 meters away); "Paris" Pharmacy (about 150 meters away).
 Touch for a list and map of all markers in Ciudad de México.

 More about this marker.
 The Mediateca INAH notes that this marker was located at "...
 Av.
 Isabel la Católica N° 65 y Av.
 República del Salvador."